ilihh/sugoi-web/README.md

 # Sugoi-web
-Chrome extension: translates japanese web novels using [Sugoi Offline Translation Server](https://www.patreon.com/mingshiba)
+Chrome extension to translate Japanese web novels with Sugoi Offline Translation Server

 **To install:**
 1. Download the *Source code (zip)* archive from Releases